f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

-An Awesome collection of resources for Awesome Targeted Individuals.
+An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program for potential dissidents of global governnment / deep state).
 All about RNM (Remote Neural Monitoring)

 <!-- image -->